-The purpose of this Employee Handbook (Handbook) is to inform you about the policies, responsibilities, procedures, guidelines, benefits and work rules that apply to you as an employee of UAS.
-This handbook applies to all employees of UAS, including Associated Students, Inc. (ASI), whether the employee is full time, part time, or a student assistant.
-This handbook also applies to employees covered by the Management Compensation Plan.
-The benefits provisions of this handbook apply only to those employees who have been identified and are eligible for particular benefits.
-Generally, part time hourly and student employees are not eligible to earn vacation benefits, and are not eligible for health care insurance or pension benefits.
+The purpose of this Employee Handbook (Handbook) is to inform you about the policies, responsibilities, procedures, guidelines, benefits and work rules that apply to you as an employee of UGC.
+This Handbook applies to all employees of UGC whether the employee is full time, part time, or a student assistant.
+This Handbook also applies to employees covered by the Management Compensation Plan.
+The benefits provisions of this Handbook apply only to those employees who have been identified and are eligible for particular benefits.
+Generally, part time and student employees are not eligible to earn sick or vacation benefits, and are not eligible for health care insurance or pension benefits.

-Please read this handbook carefully - you are responsible for adhering to its contents.
-While you review this handbook please keep in mind it is a guideline for employees and only highlights UAS's policies, practices, procedures, guidelines, rules and benefits.
-This handbook is not intended to be a contract and should not be viewed as creating contractual obligations.
-Obviously, circumstances may require that the policies, practices, guidelines and benefits described in this handbook change from time to time.
-UAS reserves the right to amend, supplement or rescind any of the provisions of this handbook, other than its employment at-will provisions, as it deems appropriate in its sole and absolute discretion.
+Please read this Handbook carefully - you are responsible for adhering to its contents.
+While you review this Handbook please keep in mind it is a guideline for employees and only highlights UGC's policies, practices, procedures, guidelines, rules and benefits.
+This Handbook is not intended to be a contract and should not be viewed as creating contractual obligations.
+Obviously, circumstances may require that the policies, practices, guidelines and benefits described in this Handbook change from time to time.
+UGC reserves the right to amend, supplement or rescind any of the provisions of this Handbook, other than its employment at-will provisions, as it deems appropriate in its sole and absolute discretion.
 Any such change will be communicated to employees as soon as practical.
-Human Resources (HR) will be happy to answer any questions you may have with respect to the contents of this handbook.
+Human Resources (HR) will be happy to answer any questions you may have with respect to the contents of this Handbook.